 Please keep in mind that you may not receive your LOI until near the beginning

 of the Fall semester.
 We encourage you to register for courses anyway.
 Course

-registration began on July 14; you should have received notification of your
+registration will take place in November; you should have received notification of your

 assigned registration time through your @mun.ca email account.
 Your tuition and

-other fees are due by September 9, 2020.
+other fees are due in January 2020.
 However, we kindly ask that you avoid

 paying your tuition until you are entirely certain that you will be studying